Post-operative haemorrhage is a common complication that can occur after any surgical procedure.

 Retroperitoneal Bleeding Post-Angiography

 Many procedures are now performed using angiography, with an entry site in the groin.
 The puncture site is often the external iliac artery, above the inguinal ligament.
-Therefore any bleeding from this artery will go into the retroperitoneum or abdomen.
+Therefore, any bleeding from this artery can track into the retroperitoneum.

 - Post-operative bleeding can occur up to 10 days after the operation

 - Any suspected haemorrhage requires rapid resuscitation of the patient, especially adequate fluid given